Bauhaus Museum Weimar: Architectural design competition

-A total of 2,189 architects from 60 different countries registered to participate in the open international competition.
+A total of 2,189 architects from 60 countries registered to participate in the open international competition.
 Out of these, 2,039 came from 32 European countries, 1,151 of whom came from Germany.
 By the beginning of October 2011, 536 participants had submitted their proposals.
 The Klassik Stiftung Weimar insisted on this complex procedure in order to find an architecturally innovative, sustainable, energy-efficient and museologically sound solution for the new Bauhaus Museum that takes full advantage of the urban-planning potential of the Weimarhallenpark.
 All the submitted proposals remained anonymous to ensure objectivity.

 On 16 March 2012 the international jury awarded two second-place and two third-place prizes and conferred three honourable mentions.
 The announcement of the winners officially concluded the architectural design competition.
 The two second-place prizes went to Johann Bierkandt (Landau) and the architects HKR (Klaus Krauss and Rolf Kursawe, Cologne).
 The two third-place prizes went to Heike Hanada with Benedict Tonon (Berlin), who were eventually appointed as principal architects, and Bube/Daniela Bergmann (Rotterdam).
 Three honourable mentions were awarded to the proposals by Karl Hufnagel Architekten (Berlin), hks Hestermann Rommel Architekten und Gesamtplaner GmbH (Erfurt), and menomenopiu architectures/Alessandro Balducci (Rome).

 The Klassik Stiftung Weimar then began negotiating with the four prize winners according to VOF procedure (Contracting Regulations for the Awarding of Professional Services).
 The jury provided the winners with recommendations for optimising their proposals in preparation for the VOF procedure.

 All proposals of the second round of the competition are displayed at the Neues Museum in Weimar.